 The objective of the written comprehensive exam is to ensure that the student has an appropriate general understanding of the field as well as the specific knowledge needed to undertake their research project.
 The Comprehensive Exam will be created, administered, and graded by the student's Advisory Committee.
 The major advisor is responsible for scheduling the exam before the end of the student's second academic year, and should notify the Dean of Graduate Studies of the exam date.
 The student's advisor will notify the Dean of Graduate Studies of the outcome of the pass/fail exam and if any remedial action is needed.
+Also following the exam, a copy of the committee's questions should be submitted to the Graduate Dean's Office, where it will be maintained in a file for student reference.
 A copy of the graded exam with the student's responses will be included in the student's file.